HobbaZ/React-MySQL-Template/README.md

 ## Contributors
 [Zachary Hobba](https://github.com/HobbaZ)

-You can also contribute by opening a pull request or submitting an issue
+You can also contribute by opening a pull request or submitting an issue.

 ## Acknowledgements
 [MySQL documentation](https://dev.mysql.com/doc/)